FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is after-update Trait to define a phaser to run after update record
+Trait to define a phaser to run after update record

+### is before-delete

 ### multi sub trait_mod:<is>